nicbell/EmVeeAye/readme.md

 ## 🙋🏽 Why

 I wanted a YAGNI approach to MVI and unidirectional data flow using coroutines `StateFlow`.
-Instead of lots of separate classes, handing intents, producing actions, reducing and state emission can happen inside the view model.
+Instead of many separate classes, handling intents, producing actions, reducing and state emissions can happen inside the view model.
 Then just test the sequence of emission from the view model.
-Of course if you use this library and like having lots of files and jumping around, by all means enjoy yourself.
+Of course, if you use this library and like having lots of files and jumping around, by all means enjoy yourself.

 <img width="640" alt="image" src="https://user-images.githubusercontent.com/151842/205030773-707063cb-666f-4eff-a790-fc2b01d22a3e.png">

 #### Intents vs actions

 How do these differ?
-When an intent is received by the ViewModel, it handles the intent and generates an action based on that intent.

 What you want is not always what you get.

 Here is an example.
 > You're feeling a bit sleepy, your intent is to have a cup of coffee.
-You handle your intent by checking to see if there is any coffee, after that your action may be to have a coffee or not have a coffee.
-One of these actions may reduce you to a less sleepy state, the other will leave you sleepy as well as disappointed.
+You handle your intent by
+> checking to see if there is any coffee, after that your action may be to have a coffee or not have a
+> coffee.
+One of these actions may reduce you to a less sleepy state, the other will leave you sleepy
+> as well as disappointed.

 There is an Italian saying that describes the difference between intents and actions quite well.
 > "**Tra il dire e il fare c’è di mezzo il mare**" – Between saying and doing, there is the sea
 >
 > This phrase means that it is easy to speak about something, but doing it is a whole different story.
 > In other words, saying you’ll do something is not the same as actually doing it.

+When an intent is received by the ViewModel, it handles the intent and generates an action based on that intent.

 In the context of Model-View-Intent (MVI) architecture, actions are responsible for updating the state of the application, not intents.